High-Dimensional Asymptotics of Differentially Private PCA: Proof of the Privacy Theorem (Theorem thm:privacy )

-This appendix completes the proof of our privacy result for the exponential mechanism (\Cref{thm:privacy}) by proving the claimed Rényi differential privacy guarantee and also provides the proofs of the various intermediate results introduced in \Cref{sec:privacy}.
-We begin by completing the proof of \Cref{thm:privacy}.
+This appendix completes the proof of our privacy result for the exponential mechanism (Theorem \mref{thm:privacy}) by proving the claimed Rényi differential privacy guarantee and also provides the proofs of the various intermediate results introduced in Section \mref{sec:privacy}.
+We begin by completing the proof of Theorem \mref{thm:privacy}.

-\begin{proof}[Proof of \Cref{thm:privacy}] Since we have already proved the trade-off-function-based privacy guarantee in \Cref{sec:privacy-proof}, we only need to show the Rényi differential privacy guarantee required from a $\sigma_\beta$-AGDP algorithm (recall \Cref{def:AGDP}):
+\begin{proof}[Proof of Theorem \mref{thm:privacy}] Since we have already proved the trade-off-function-based privacy guarantee in Section \mref{sec:privacy-proof}, we only need to show the Rényi differential privacy guarantee required from a $\sigma_\beta$-AGDP algorithm (recall Definition \mref{def:AGDP}):

 where we use the shorthand notation $\nu_{\dim}\bydef\nu(\cdot \mid \mSigma(\mX), \beta_{\dim}, \rnk).$ As before, we will prove this in two steps.
 First, we show the upper bound: